ezekielamitchell/oxide-pulse/README.md

 # oxide-pulse

-Hardware-Paused Hello World: This project focuses on establishing the JTAG connection to prove that the ESP-Prog can halt the CPU and allow you to manually modify Rust variables in real-time through the VS Code interface.
+Hardware-Paused Hello World: This project focuses on establishing a JTAG connection to demonstrate that the ESP-Prog can halt the CPU and allow manual modification of Rust variables in real-time through the VS Code interface.